OctoPrint/OctoPrint/blog/news/_posts/2017-03-28-octoprint-on-air-9.md

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/JU_gZS1vJUs" frameborder="0" allowfullscreen></iframe></center>

-Topics in this episode which aired live on February 18th:
+Topics in this episode which aired live on March 19th:

   * Release of 1.3.2
   * Ideas for improving the feedback process for release candidates